codio-c5/C5-Development/.guides/content/2-1-Public-Key-Encryption-LA--90c6.md

 ## Module Contents
-Add paragraph here about app crypto to set the stage.
-Perhaps a Dr. P.  or Beth talking head vid?
+Add paragraph here about public key cryptography set the stage.
+Is there a video?

-- Symmetric Key
+- asymmetric (public key)
-- Public Key
+- difference between symmetric and asymmetric
-- Hash
+- Key exchange/agreement protocols
-- Digital Signature
+- Commonly used algorithms

 add graphic